-Milestones in the BC IBA program
+Milestones in the BC IBA and KBA program

 1985BirdLife International initiated the International IBA Program.